In this chapter, we’ll examine what kinds of values JavaScript has.

 assert.equal(y, 123);

-Observing the difference between passing by value and passing by reference
+Observing the difference between passing by value and passing by identity

 Due to primitive values being immutable and compared by value (see next subsection), there is no way to observe the difference between passing by value and passing by identity (as used for objects in JavaScript).